Hamas' top political leader is killed in Iran in strike that risks triggering all-out regional war

 And it could inflame already rising tensions between Israel and Hezbollah, which international diplomats were trying to contain after a weekend rocket attack that killed 12 young people in the Israeli-controlled Golan Heights.

 Israel carried out a rare strike Tuesday evening in the Lebanese capital that it said killed a top Hezbollah commander allegedly behind the rocket strike.
-Hezbollah, which denied any role in the Golan strike, said Wednesday it was searching for the body of Fouad Shukur in the rubble of the building that was hit in a Beirut suburb.
-The strike killed three women and two children, according to the Lebanese Health Ministry.
+Hezbollah, which denied any role in the Golan strike, confirmed the death of Fouad Shukur on Wednesday, saying he was in the building that was hit.
+The strike also killed three women and two children, according to the Lebanese Health Ministry.

 There was no immediate reaction from the White House to Haniyeh's death.
 A key question was whether Israel told the U.S., its top ally, ahead of time.